1. How I (Ashleigh Cormack) use your personal data

 At referral I collect non-sensitive personal data including your name, contact details, date of birth and GP details.
 I will use your non-sensitive personal data to (i) register you as a new client, (ii) manage payment, (iii) to manage my relationship with you.

-I also collect sensitive personal data: session notes, supervision notes and assessment information.
+I also collect sensitive data: session notes and assessment information.
 I will use your personal data for the purposes of providing a service to you or if I need to comply with a legal obligation.
 Non –sensitive and sensitive personal data will be kept in the strictest confidence and I will not pass information to anyone else unless:

 • You give express consent to disclose information